Wahoo Studios

 Wahoo Studios is a computer and video game development company based in Orem, Utah.
 Founded in 2001, the company largely serves as consultants or on a contract basis working with larger gaming companies such as Electronic Arts and Microsoft.
 Historically, the development house has mostly been responsible for console games.
 Self-funded original games use the NinjaBee brand.
 Since the release of the Xbox 360, the developer has supported Xbox Live Arcade with multiple releases, including A Kingdom for Keflings and A World of Keflings.

-Events / History
+History

-Wahoo Studios owes its roots to another Utah-based video game developer, Saffire.
-As Saffire encountered difficulties in 2001, Steve Taylor, the founder and president of Wahoo Studios, as well as a number of other employees, left to find more stable employment elsewhere.
+When Utah-based video game developer Saffire encountered difficulties in 2001, Steve Taylor left and founded Wahoo Studios, hiring other ex-Saffire employees.

-In 2004, Wahoo Studios introduced the brand name NinjaBee for use in developing self-funded games, reserving the title of Wahoo Studios for projects done on a contractual basis.
+In 2004, Wahoo Studios introduced the brand name NinjaBee for its self-funded games.

-In January 2007, Wahoo Studios announced that they were joining the Massively multiplayer online game genre with Saga, an MMORTS, based in a persistent world for the PC.
-However, in August 2007, they split - Saga Games and Silverlode Interactive finished the development of the game.
+In January 2007, Wahoo Studios announced that they were joining the massively multiplayer online game genre with Saga, an MMORTS, based in a persistent world.
+In August 2007, they split - Saga Games and Silverlode Interactive finished the development of the game.